China extends lockdown on millions in coronavirus outbreak | DW | 23.01.2020

 Chinese officials have suspended all public transport in Wuhan and are checking city inhabitants for the coronavirus

 In spite of a rising death toll in China, the World Health Organization said it was "too early" to declare an official international health emergency.
-The Chinese government on Friday said there had been atleast 25 fatalities and 830 cases of the virus in total so far.
+The Chinese government on Friday said there had been at least 26 fatalities and 830 cases of the virus in total so far.

 Texas student spent time in Wuhan